libssh2/libssh2/docs/libssh2_build_options.md

 # RETURN VALUE

-A read-only string with the build options.
-Each supported option followed by either `on` or `off` reflecting its status.
+A read-only, space-separated list of key:value pairs describing build options.
+Most options use `on` or `off`; `crypto` reports the selected crypto backend name.

 # EXAMPLE